Last modified: August 28, 2020

 10. Data Transfers

 10.1 Data Storage and Processing Facilities.
-Looker may store and process Customer Data anywhere Looker, its Subprocessors or any Unaffiliated Infrastructure Provider maintains facilities, subject to Looker’s obligations under Section 10.2 (Transfers of Data) with respect to a Data Transfer Solution.
+Looker may store and process Customer Data anywhere Looker, its Subprocessors or any Unaffiliated Infrastructure Provider maintains facilities, subject to Section 10.2 (Transfers of Data) with respect to the Model Contract Clauses or Alternative Transfer Solution.

-- ensure that the transfers are made in accordance with such Data Transfer Solution(s); and
+- Looker will ensure that the transfers are made in accordance with such Alternative Transfer Solution; or

 11. Looker Subprocessors